 The f/2.8 aperture, which remains constant throughout the zoom range, combines with a 5-stop image stabilizer to enable great handheld performance under low-lighting conditions.
 Unlike with some ultra-wide-angle lenses, another bonus is that the hood is removable, so filters can be easily fitted via the 82mm attachment ring.

-• Read more: Our comprehensive review of the Canon RF 15-35mm f/2.8L IS USM
+Read our full Canon RF 15-35mm f/2.8L IS USM review

-Not only an ideal ‘kit’ lens to buy with an R-series camera body, this is an excellent optic in its own right.
+Not only an ideal ‘kit’ lens to buy with an R-series camera body, but this is also an excellent optic in its own right.
 Typical RF attractions include a customizable control ring, in addition to the zoom and focus rings, which can be ‘de-clicked’ for step-less control.

 Physically, it’s slightly smaller and lighter than the equivalent EF 24-105mm L-series lens for SLRs but still feels a bit chunky, especially when mounted on an EOS RP body.
-Money no object, Canon’s fully pro-spec RF 24-70mm F2.8L IS USM and RF 28-70mm F2L USM are the most exotic options but this f/4 lens is the sensible buy.
+Money is no object, Canon’s fully pro-spec RF 24-70mm F2.8L IS USM and RF 28-70mm F2L USM is the most exotic options but this f/4 lens is the sensible buy.

-• Read more: Canon RF 24-105mm f/4 L IS USM review
+Read our full Canon RF 24-105mm f/4 L IS USM review

 Especially well suited to the EOS RP, Canon’s latest RF 24-105mm takes downsizing to the extreme and makes a perfect travel companion.
 It’s little more than half the weight of its sibling RF 24-105mm f/4 L-series lens and much more compact.

 Unlike some ‘compact’ standard zooms, it achieves its diminutive size without having a retractable design, so it’s always ready for duty.
-Handling is refined although, to help keep the size to a minimum, there aren’t separate control and focus rings, rather one ring with a switch for swapping the function.
+Handling is refined although, to help keep the size to a minimum, there aren’t separate control and focus rings, but rather one ring with a switch for swapping the function.

 A novel extra is the ‘centre focus macro’ facility, which enables focusing down to a distance of just 13cm at the centre of the image frame, with 0.5x magnification.

-• Read more: Canon RF 24-105mm f/4-7.1 IS STM review
+Read our full Canon RF 24-105mm f/4-7.1 IS STM review

-• Read more: The full Canon RF 24-240mm f/4-6.3 IS USM review
+Read our full Canon RF 70-200mm f/4L IS USM review